The Camden Street Learning garden is more than a green space in the middle of a city.

 School Gardens & Teacher Training

 The Food Shuttle's Urban Agriculture staff also offers teacher training out of the Camden Street Learning Garden.
 These trainings focus on providing teaching with techniques to more easily utilize their school's garden during the school day in subject areas such as: Math, Science, Social Studies and Reading.
 Our staff is also available to assist schools with either starting a new school garden program or strengthening an existing one.
-We have provided assistance to Ligon Middle School, Hunter Elementary and Longview High School.
+We have provided assistance to Ligon Middle School, Hunter Elementary, Longview High School and Fuller Elementary.

 Spending time at a place like the Camden Street Learning Garden can be an easy way to open students' eyes to hunger within their community and transform them into Hunger Heroes.
 This is our newest course, taught in partnership with Exploris Elementary School.
 Through weekly field trips to our garden and teaching kitchen, students will learn about food insecurity in Raleigh and how they can work together to develop sustainable solutions to help their neighbors.